ifwe/cache-factory-angular/README.md

 # LRU Cache with expiration support

-A drop-in replacement for Angular's `$cacheFactory`, the `taggedCacheFactory` factory provides expiration support.
+A drop-in replacement for Angular's `$cacheFactory`, the `taggedCacheFactory` factory provides support cache expiration and tagging.

+## Expiration

 When the cache is full, items that have expired will be prioritized for removal before falling back to removing the least-recently-used item.
+This helps ensure that often-used cache entries will eventually be removed to prevent from showing stale content indefinitely.

 ## Usage